cayubweeums-repos/Simple-NIDS/README.md

 Windows restricts to higher level packet captures and this system needs the packet headers to operate, which are found at the base level.

+#TODO
+Implement signature-based rule checks for inbound and outbound traffic

 # Known errors